antoine71/OC-P13_OCLettings/README.md

   * run the quality check using the command `flake8`
   * the testing starts only **after the job build is successfully completed**
 * package:
+  * builds the CircleCI docker image and restore the environment from the cache
   * builds a Docker container according to the requirements of the file `Dockerfile`
   * pushes the Docker container to the Dockerhub
   * the package job starts only **after the jobs test and linting are successfully completed**